GameServerManagers/LinuxGSM-Dev-Docs/code-standards/style-guide.md

 #### Characteristics

-Interactive messages contain extra detail at the begining of teh message that is pre-populated.
+Interactive messages contain extra detail at the begining of the message that is pre-populated.
 Full stops must `not` be used with this type of message.

 ### Interactive Messages